 Design Methodology

 The design process is illustrated in Figure 17.
-Concerning the geometric and photometric layout a spreadsheet is provided by IALA
+A spreadsheet for calculatingconsidering the geometric and photometric parameterslayout of leading lines is provided by IALA.
+This chapter describes using the spreadsheet for these calculations.

-The basic input for all calculations are the dimensions of the channel.
-T should start with an initial (preliminary) assessment of the tower positions according to chapter 6.1.
+In case positions of the leading marks are not already defined by any restrictions the calculationsThe calculation should start with an initial (preliminary) assessment of the tower positions at the worksheet “A Initial input” of the spreadsheet according to chapter 6.1.
+The initial input for this are the dimensions of the channel.

-From then on, the design methodology is ' and error', that means that the designer defines input parameters and looks whether the output gives sufficient results. the results are not sufficient the input has to be changed until all results are acceptable (iteration loop).
-The result is a complete geometric and photometric layout.
-For identification the inputs are numbered with a prefix "" the outputs with "" and the checks with ""
+From then on, the design methodology is ‘trial'trial and error’, that means that the designer defines input parameters and looks whether the output gives suitable results.
+When problem codes are displayed orWhen the results are not suitable for other reasons the input has to be changed until all results are acceptable (iteration loop).
+The result is a complete geometric (distances, dimensions) and photometric (light intensities) layout.
+For identification the inputs are numbered with a prefix “#”,"#", the outputs with “%”"%" and the checks with “§” in the spreadsheet."§".